Kerolos-Mikhail/Remote-Linux-Control-System/README.md

 # Remote Linux Control System

 ## Introduction
-The Remote Linux Control System is an innovative solution designed to enable users to remotely execute commands and manage a Linux-based system from a remote device.
+The Remote Linux Control System is a simple project designed to enable users to remotely execute commands and manage a Linux-based system from a remote device.
 Utilizing C++ and socket programming.

 ## Features
 - **Command Execution:** Execute Linux commands remotely with real-time feedback.